-TikTok has become the latest star-building tool for up-and-coming social media influencers, but for Sana Saleh, the @salehfamily account she runs with her husband Will counts as just the tipping point of her success.
+Say hello to Sana Saleh, the founder of founder of Lala Hijabs.
+TikTok has become the latest star-building tool for up-and-coming social media influencers, but for Sana and the @salehfamily account she runs with her husband Will counts as just the tipping point of her success.

 When tie-dye made a major comeback in 2020, Sana’s love for colour spurred her to hand-dye her own.
-When people started asking her where she purchased her hijab from, Lala Hijabs was born and Sana and Will have not looked back since.
+With people asking her where she purchased her hijab from, Lala Hijabs was born and Sana and Will have not looked back since.

 SC: Tell us about your hijab story.
 When did you start wearing your hijab and what does it mean to you?